Aleksandr Shcherbakov (Soviet politician): Career

 Following the latter's death in 1936, Shcherbakov was transferred back to full time party work as Second Secretary of the Leningrad Regional Party Committee, under Zhdanov.
 During the Great Purge, he served "as a mobile purger to various reluctant provinces."
 In 1937–38, he was First Secretary of the East Siberian regional party, based in Irkutsk.
 For part of 1938, he was First Secretary in the Donetsk region of Ukraine.
 Late in 1938, he became First Secretary of the Moscow Regional Party Committee in 1938, a post he held until his death.

 During the German-Soviet War, Shcherbakov served as the head of the political directorate of the Red Army (with the rank of colonel general) in Moscow, and at the same time was director of the Soviet Information Bureau.
 According to Antony Beevor's book, Stalingrad, The Fateful Siege: 1942–1943, "One of the richest sources in the Russian Ministry of Defence central archive at Podolsk consists of the very detailed reports sent daily from the Stalingrad Front to Aleksandr Shcherbakov."

+After the Comintern was officially dissolved on 15 May 1943, its organizational framework continued as the International Department, with Aleksandr Shcherbakov serving as the International Department’s formal head from 1943 to 1945, with Georgy Dimitrov and Dmitry Manuilsky assigned as his deputies.

 Shcherbakov died of heart failure on 10 May 1945, right after Victory Day, and the following year the town of Rybinsk was renamed Shcherbakov in his honour (its original name was restored in 1957).
 In January 1953, TASS announced that he had been murdered, a victim of the Doctors' plot.
 This story was discredited later that same year, after Stalin's death.

 Personality

 The real causes of Shcherbakov's death were obesity and excessive drinking.
 The writer Aleksandr Solzhenitsyn knew Shcherbakov's former chauffeur, from whom he learnt that "the obese Shcherbakov hated to see people around when he arrived at his Informburo, so they temporarily removed all those who were working in the offices he had to walk through.
 Grunting because of his fat, he would lean down and pull up a corner of the carpet.
 The whole Informburo caught it if he found any dust there."
-Nikita Khrushchev, who considered Shcherbakov to be "a poisonous snake" and "one of the most contemptible characters around Stalin" wrote that "Shcherbakov ended up drinking himself to death – and he drank not so much because he had a craving for alcohol, but simply because it pleased Stalin when people around him drank themselves under the table."
+Nikita Khrushchev, who had a very negative attitude towards him and considered Shcherbakov to be "a poisonous snake" and "one of the most contemptible characters around Stalin" wrote that "Shcherbakov ended up drinking himself to death – and he drank not so much because he had a craving for alcohol, but simply because it pleased Stalin when people around him drank themselves under the table."
+According to historian Natalia Borisova “he (Shcherbakov) enjoyed enormous authority in Moscow.
+He was respected, even revered, listening to every word.
+Many later remembered him as a most noble man, a spiritual aristocrat, an exceptional personality”.